-The GHG Assessment Boundary delineates the GHG Sources, Sinks, and Reservoirs (SSRs) that must be assessed by project developers in order to determine the net change in emissions caused by a food waste composting project.
-15 Figure 4.1 illustrates all relevant GHG SSRs associated with the management of eligible waste streams and delineates the GHG assessment boundary.
+The GHG Assessment Boundary delineates the GHG sources, sinks, and reservoirs (SSRs) that must be assessed by project developers in order to determine the net change in emissions caused by a food waste composting project.15 Figure 4.1 illustrates all relevant GHG SSRs associated with the management of eligible waste streams and delineates the GHG Assessment Boundary.

-Table 4.1 provides justification for the inclusion or exclusion of certain SSRs and gases from the GHG Assessment Boundary.
+Table 4.1 provides greater detail on each SSR and justification for the inclusion or exclusion of certain SSRs and gases from the GHG Assessment Boundary.